Approximating Nash Social Welfare by Matching and Local Search: Abstract

 \section{Abstract}

 For any $\eps>0$, we give a simple, deterministic $(4+\eps)$-approximation algorithm for the Nash social welfare (NSW) problem under submodular valuations.
-The previous best approximation factor was $380$ via a randomized algorithm.
-We also consider the asymmetric variant of the problem, where the objective is to maximize the weighted geometric mean of agents' valuations, and give an $(\omega + 2 + \eps) \ee$-approximation if the ratio between the largest weight and the average weight is at most $\omega$.
+We also consider the asymmetric variant of the problem, where the objective is to maximize the weighted geometric mean of agents' valuations, and give an $\ee (\omega + 2 + \eps)$-approximation if the ratio between the largest weight and the average weight is at most $\omega$.

 We also show that the $\nfrac12$-EFX envy-freeness property can be attained simultaneously with a constant-factor approximation.
-More precisely, we can find an allocation in polynomial time which is both $\nfrac12$-EFX and a $(8+\eps)$-approximation to the symmetric NSW problem under submodular valuations.
-The previous best approximation factor under $\nfrac12$-EFX was linear in the number of agents.
+More precisely, we can find an allocation in polynomial time that is both $\nfrac12$-EFX and an $(8+\eps)$-approximation to the symmetric NSW problem under submodular valuations.